Linux command line is very famous for its extreme flexibility in doing tasks. One or two commands are enough to do wonders on your system.

 Why Learn Linux Command Line?

 Because it’s extremely practical and useful.
-Using Linux command line, you’ll be able to do very powerful stuff in a short amount of time.
+Using Linux command line, you’ll be able to do very powerful stuff in a short amount of time on Linux.
 While most people prefer graphical user interfaces, still, in most of the times, practical and quick user interfaces for everything may not exist.
-Hence, you’ll need Linux command line to do a lot of tasks.
+Hence, you’ll need the Linux command line to do a lot of tasks.

 You can automate many stuff in your life using the command line, like downloading/taking a backup of a set of files you need, getting various important information from all around the web and reporting them to you, scrap information from certain aspects of your system and store them in a certain way or any other thing.